R. Kelly sexual abuse cases: Huffington Post Live interview (2015)

-In December 2015, Kelly appeared on Huffington Post Live in an interview with journalist Caroline Modarressy-Tehrani.
+In December 2015, aged 48, Kelly appeared on Huffington Post Live in an interview with journalist Caroline Modarressy-Tehrani.
 The interview was conducted so that he could promote the release of his thirteenth solo album, The Buffet.

 During the interview, Modarressy-Tehrani quizzed Kelly about the sexual abuse allegations being leveled against him and wanted to gauge his reaction.
 This resulted in Kelly repeatedly refusing to answer and walking out of the interview.

 Following Kelly's New York conviction in late September 2021, Modarressy-Tehrani tweeted: "Now, with this verdict, hopefully, his survivors get some peace and feel this justice."

 Alleged sex cult (2010s)

-Jim DeRogatis reported for BuzzFeed News on July 17, 2017, that Kelly was accused by three sets of parents of holding their daughters in an "abusive cult".
+Jim DeRogatis reported for BuzzFeed News on July 17, 2017, that Kelly, then 50, was accused by three sets of parents of holding their daughters in an "abusive cult".
 Kelly and the alleged victims denied the allegations.

-In March 2018, BBC World Service aired a documentary entitled R Kelly: Sex, Girls and Videotapes presented by reporter Ben Zand that explored the 2017 allegations.
+In March 2018, the BBC World Service aired the documentary R. Kelly: Sex, Girls and Videotapes, presented by reporter Ben Zand, which explored allegations from 2017.
+The title references the film Sex, Lies, and Videotape, produced by Harvey Weinstein, whose own sexual assault charges emerged around the same time as those against Kelly.
 This was followed up in May with the BBC Three documentary R Kelly: The Sex Scandal Continues, which included interviews with the Savage family.

-Kelly was again accused of misconduct on April 17, 2018, by a former partner of his who claimed that Kelly "intentionally" infected her with a sexually transmitted infection.
+Kelly, then 51, was again accused of misconduct on April 17, 2018, by a former partner of his who claimed that Kelly "intentionally" infected her with a sexually transmitted infection.
 A representative for Kelly stated that he "categorically denies all claims and allegations".

 In a January 2019 BBC News article, a woman named Asante McGee whom Kelly had met in 2014 and taken to live with him some months later, said that she lived with not only Kelly but also other women.
 She said: "He controlled every aspect of my life, while I lived with him."
 McGee later moved out on her own accord.